A smart thermostat with Alexa built inside? Do you really need that?

 Of course, it’s looking like Ecobee is retiring the Ecobee3 since it’s not even on their website’s header menu.
 For that reason, the Ecobee3 Lite is also worth considering.

 Note that the Ecobee3 Lite is also an option, and is typically offered at a lower price tag because it doesn’t come with a sensor and is missing a built-in occupancy sensor.
 Otherwise, it looks and works the same as Ecobee3.

 Find out more in our comparison of Ecobee3 vs Ecobee3 Lite.

 Of course, the other big player in the mix is Nest, which is the best-selling smart thermostat available.
 Nest has its own pros and cons when stacked up against Ecobee devices.

 That being said, there’s no other smart thermostat on the market with Alexa directly built in.
-Ecobee4 is kind of a league of its own for that reason.
+SmartThermostat and Ecobee4 are kind of a league of their own for that reason.

 Another Ecobee Device with Alexa

 Ecobee wants to be more than just a smart thermostat company.
-Their goal is to bring voice control throughout the home using devices like the new Ecobee4, and the Ecobee Switch+.
+Their goal is to bring voice control throughout the home using devices like the Ecobee Switch+.

 We set up and tested the Ecobee Switch+ in this video.
 It’s an interesting concept and similar to the Ecobee4 in several ways, since it makes a home for Alexa in your walls.